Q: I did not receive my confirmation email, what should I do?

 A: This is a commonly asked question.
 You can fish in any of your local waterways right across Australia and open to the public.

-Q: I didn’t receive my angler number via email?
+Q: I didn’t receive my Angler Number or Codeword via email?

 A: It is absolutely crucial we have your correct email address as this is the only contact point we use.
-You need to check your confirmation email and ensure you details are correct, remember these are the details you supplied.
+You need to check your confirmation email and ensure your details are correct.
+Remember, these are the details you supplied.

-Q: Does somebody monitor the email contact point leading up to and on the day of the competition?
+Q: Does somebody monitor the email contact point leading up to and on the weekend of the competition?

 A: Yes, we respond to all emails ASAP.
-If you have a question, even on the day of the event you can email us through the Contact Us page.
+If you have a question, even on the weekend of the event you can email us through the Contact Us page.

 Q: Can I upload my photo to the Facebook page for judging?

-A: No. The only way your photograph will be judged is for it to be uploaded to the Pirtek Fishing Challenge website.
+A: No. For the main competition, the only way your photograph will be judged is for it to be uploaded to the Pirtek Fishing Challenge website.
 Any other email address or social media site you send your photo to will not allow your entry to be judged.
+The My Day Out competition allows you post photos and videos to the PFC’s Facebook and Instagram pages.

 Q: When does my photo need to be uploaded by?